 Legally, the child welfare system acts as a substitute parent for children in foster care or other out of home placements and must provide sufficient protection and support.
 The child welfare system should provide for a child’s basic needs, but should also put them in the position to thrive.
 Large numbers of children and youth in the child welfare system have experienced trauma and need a system that is trauma informed as well as services that will help them heal.

 Unfortunately, the system doesn’t always fulfill its obligations.
 Many foster children bounce from one placement to the next (and from one school to the next), and fail to receive adequate services.
 Often, a child welfare agency will fail to locate a permanent home and children will remain in foster care until they “age out” at 18 or older (depending on the laws of the respective state).
-Individuals who age out of the system face bad adult outcomes. a.
+Individuals who age out of the system face bad adult outcomes.
 Research shows that they’re more likely to face homelessness or incarceration and less likely to obtain a high school diploma or GED, attend college, or secure employment.
 These poor outcomes can be reversed by ensuring that youth are placed with family and by offering youth the opportunity of extended foster care to provide more time for a youth to find family and be prepared for adulthood.

 Since 1975, Juvenile Law Center has identified and promoted policies and practices that ensure that the child welfare system preserve families, protect children, and respond timely and appropriately to the spectrum of children’s needs.
 While Juvenile Law Center once advanced policy and practice reforms for children aged 0 to 21, in recent years we have focused on improving the life chances of older youth.